sategie/Taste-of-Naija/README.md

  ## Testing

+- Validators

     - CSS
         - No errors were found using the W3C CSS (jigsaw) Validator

 ![Screenshot of CSS validator showing  no errors in CSS](/assets/images/css_validator.png)